nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

-examined was standing past it without noticing.[^apology] Twenty-four centuries later, Ken Thompson put the end inside the machine: you cannot trust code you did not totally create yourself, and no amount of source-level scrutiny will save you, because the compiler that compiles your compiler could be lying.[^thompson] He closed with a moral rather than a map.
+examined was standing past it without noticing.[^apology] Twenty-four centuries later, Ken Thompson put the end inside the machine: you cannot trust code you did not totally create yourself, and no amount of reading the source will save you, because the compiler, the program that turns source into something a machine can run, was itself built by a compiler, and that one could be lying.[^thompson] He closed with a moral rather than a map.
 Verification stops somewhere; he did not say where, and he was not trying to.

 For forty years the pieces needed to say it sat in different fields.
-Distributed-systems theory proved which states of knowledge a group of machines can reach.[^halpern] Cryptography proved exactly which sets of corrupt players a protocol can survive.[^hirt] Security engineering drew a perimeter around the trusted computing base and admitted, in Lampson's words, that what is inside it is "not easy to figure out."[^lampson] Some argued the limit is social and cannot be a theorem at all.[^demillo] And the people who build tamper-evident logs listed their trusted parties one system at a time, without asking whether the list was complete or why those parties and no others.[^crosby] Everyone since Thompson has agreed that verification stops.
-What nobody asked, as far as we can find, is whether the place it stops has a shape: over a record that only grows, take every claim you could make about it; is the set a bounded checker can settle exactly describable, with everything past it being exactly what you must trust, and is that line a theorem rather than a policy?
+Distributed-systems theory, the study of many machines working together, proved which states of knowledge a group of machines can reach.[^halpern] Cryptography proved exactly which sets of corrupt players a protocol can survive.[^hirt] Security engineering drew a perimeter around the trusted computing base, the part of a system you take on faith, and admitted, in Lampson's words, that what is inside it is "not easy to figure out."[^lampson] Some argued the limit is social and cannot be a theorem at all.[^demillo] And the people who build tamper-evident logs, records designed so that any tampering shows, listed their trusted parties one system at a time, without asking whether the list was complete or why those parties and no others.[^crosby] Everyone since Thompson has agreed that verification stops.
+What nobody asked, as far as we can find, is whether the place it stops has a shape.
+Take a record that only grows, and take every claim you could make about it.
+Is the set a checker on a fixed budget can settle exactly describable, with everything past it being exactly what you must trust, and is that line a theorem rather than a policy?
 The sentence falls the day someone produces the prior work, and I will say so when it does.

 Why did it go unasked for forty years with the pieces on the table?
 The honest answer is boring.
 They lived in different fields: